gleam-lang/website/cheatsheets/gleam-for-python-users.md

 ### Opaque custom types

-In Python, constructor cannot be marked as private.
-Opaque can be imperfectly emulated using static methods and some magic property only updated via the static factory method.
+In Python, constructors cannot be marked as private.
+Opaque types can be imperfectly emulated using a static methods and some magic property that only updated via the static factory method.

-In Gleam custom types can be defined as being opaque, which causes the constructors for the custom type not to be exported from the module.
+In Gleam, custom types can be defined as being opaque, which causes the constructors for the custom type not to be exported from the module.
 Without any constructors to import other modules can only interact with opaque types using the intended API.